Josef Lapp

-Josef Lapp (18 October 1909 in Franzfeld, Serbia – 18 February 1993 in Hamburg, Germany) was a Danube Swabian and was the vice banus of Banat from 1941 until 1944.
+Josef Lapp (18 October 1909 in Franzfeld, Austria-Hungary – 18 February 1993 in Hamburg, Germany) was a Danube Swabian and was the vice banus of Banat from 1941 until 1944.

 Career

 Josef Lapp grew up as the son of a farmer.
 From 1915 on he attended the Hungarian elementary school in Franzfeld, changing 1921 to the German Realgymnasium in Pančevo, then from 1925 to 1929 the Serbian state Realgymnasium.
 He had later been married since 1936.

 Early life

 Josef Lapp is a descendant of Georg Lapp from Gundelfingen/Breisgau, who was one of the first settlers in Franzfeld in the Banat in 1791).
 Franzfeld was located in the "military frontier", a strip of territory several hundred kilometers long, depopulated by wars and epidemics, north of the territories dominated by Turks on the Balkans.

 In 1925, Josef Lapp, in order to learn the Serbian language, was boarded in Pantschowa with his father's Serbian war comrade from World War I, where he lived for four years.
 In this house, treated like their own son, he experienced with this Serbian Orthodox couple that the conflicts between the Balkan ethnic groups were by no means inevitable.
 Josef Lapp later, as vice banus in Banat, proved many times his tolerant, understanding and balancing attitude towards other ethnic groups.
 During his studies in Innsbruck, Josef Lapp joined the "Verein Deutscher Studenten Innsbruck".
 This fraternity saw itself as having a special responsibility to provide cultural support to German ethnic groups living outside the German and Austrian borders.